vshn/keycloak-theme/README.md

 ## Local Development

-`docker compose up` to start a local Keycloak with the VSHN theme.
+1. `docker compose up` to start a local Keycloak with the VSHN theme.
+2. Open the Keycloak admin console at [http://localhost:8080](http://localhost:8080) to see the login view
+3. Login with the user `admin` and password `admin` to see the admin console

 ### Configure the Themes